O-Town

-O-Town (also known as OTWN or OTOWN) is an American boy band formed from the first season of the reality television series Making the Band in 2000.
+O-Town is an American boy band formed from the first season of the reality television series Making the Band in 2000.
 As of 2015, the group consists of Erik-Michael Estrada, Trevor Penick, Jacob Underwood, and Dan Miller.
 The original line up included Ashley Parker Angel and Ikaika Kahoano, who was replaced by Miller after dropping out of the group.

 After releasing two albums near the end of the boy band fad of the late 1990s and early 2000s, the group disbanded in 2003.
 The group was originally managed by Lou Pearlman during their first season of Making the Band, but later managed by Mike Cronin and Mike Morin for their debut album and remaining television seasons.

 History

 Formation and debut album (1999–2001)

 O-Town was assembled for the first season of the ABC reality television series Making the Band; the group was named after Orlando, Florida, the city where auditions were held.
 In the selection process, Lou Pearlman and a panel of judges selected Ashley Parker Angel, Erik Michael Estrada, Trevor Penick, Jacob Underwood, and Ikaika Kahoano.
 However, Kahoano left for personal reasons and was replaced by Dan Miller.

 After season one, former Arista Records executive Clive Davis signed O-Town to his new label J Records.
-Their first release, the self-titled O-Town, boosted by the publicity of the weekly television series, debuted at no. 5 on the Billboard 200 album chart and sold more than three million copies worldwide.
+Their first release, the self-titled O-Town, boosted by the publicity of the weekly television series, debuted at no. 5 on the Billboard 200 album chart for sold more than three million copies worldwide.
 Their first single, "Liquid Dreams", peaked at number 10 on the Billboard Hot 100.

-In the late spring of 2001, O-Town released "All or Nothing", and the song became their biggest hit of their career as a group.
-"All or Nothing", reaching no. 3 on the Hot 100.
+In the late spring of 2001, O-Town released "All or Nothing", which became the biggest hit of their career as a group, reaching no. 3 on the Hot 100.
 In 2001, the group was the opening act for Britney Spears' Dream Within a Dream Tour in the U.S.